trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

-Money being organized by governments or central banks top down is a really bad idea.
+Money being organized by governments or central banks top down is a  bad idea.
 Because when planning monetary systems one almost certainly overlooks some form of loophole that breaks the whole complicated thing.
 It is not an Antifragile way of doing it.
 Instead history has shown over and over that monetary systems should evolve, bottom up and freely, through competitive selection and therefore become much more resilient over time.
 That's how monetary systems became Antifragile and that's the way forward in the future as well.
 The role Bitcoin and other such advances in IT will play will become clear in the next decades.

 ## Chapter 16 - The Evolution of the Internet